automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_14/README.md

 ## What features are supported with this Map?
 Release Notes

+The Map Version 1.1 (27th of August 2021) supports the following additional features on top of the Map Version 1.0:
+* Supporting the new Webhook Events that now have a dedicated rec_id field.
+All variables have been updated to the new rec_id field.
+* Auto Suppression in Lacework by using the Suppression API with check and configure of tag and value based suppressing.

 The Map Version 1.0 (10th of May 2021) supports the following:
 * Auto Remediation via the [AWS Command Line Interface](https://aws.amazon.com/cli/)
 * Auto Remediation via the [Kaholo S3 bucket plugin](https://github.com/Kaholo/kaholo-plugin-amazon-s3)